getredash/website/src/pages/kb/user-guide/querying/query-parameters.md

 {% callout info %}

 Date parameters are passed as strings to your database.
 So you should wrap them in single quotes (`'`) or whatever your database uses to declare strings.
-Although they behave like Text parameters, Dates are still safe for use in embeds and share dashboards.
+Although they behave like Text parameters Dates are still safe for use in embeds and share dashboards.

 {% endcallout %}

-Conveniently, the parameter value picker below the query window displays a unified widget.
+Date Range parameters use a combined widget to simplify range selection.

 ![](/assets/images/docs/gitbook/date-range-picker.png)